oLazy/Ben_coding_assignment/README.md

 * the orders make sense.
 No cancel order can arrive for an order id that was never added.
 Same holds for update orders.

 MOP is based on the boost libraries (http://boost.org) for testing, multi-indexed containers, timers and more.
+MOP also uses the OpenMP library (https://www.openmp.org/) to handle the four threads that constitute the system.

 ## What it does
 MOP implements the classes MarketData and OrderBook which provide the following interface.